 Even though I’ve shared much of this information with my family, I plan to attach a letter to my will that could answer some questions future generations might have about who I was.

-I want my posterity to know I cared deeply about family, being responsible, being a life-long learner and learning to live without regret.
+I want my posterity to know I cared deeply about family, being responsible, being a life-long learner and learning to live without regrets.

 I’ll also advise them not to take themselves too seriously.
 I hope they’ll learn to laugh, love and live with a full heart.
 That’s what I want my life to communicate after I’m gone.